marmarbar003/real_neutral_news/README.md

 - `real_news_mlds.ipynb`: This file will showcase all the models tested for determining whether the article is real or fake.
 - `bias_news.ipynb`: This file will showcase all the preprocessing and EDA for determining whether the article is left leaning or right leaning.
 - `bias_news_modls.ipynb`: This file will showcase all the models tested for determining whether the article is real or fake.
 - `UI.ipynb`: This file utilizes the model/ vecotrizers dumped in  `real_news_mlds.ipynb` and `bias_news_modls.ipynb` and utilizes one of the models [per section (i.e. real news or bias detection)] to be integrated with the UI.
-We have opted to chose the logistic regression for both as its the one that performed the best.
-However, if one wants to change the model used in this file just change the joblib model saved in the variable `bias_model` and `real_model`.
+We have opted for the logistic regression for both as its the model that performed the best.
+However, if one wants to change the model used in this file just change value of the variables `bias_model` and `real_model` to a different joblib model (e.x. `rand_for.joblib` for `real_model`) .

 ### Models/ Vectorizers Generated (saved with dump):
 - `vectorizer_rn.joblib`: This is the trained text vectorizer (TF-IDF) for real news.